 See also: Pearl Essence

-From the 1930s, self-emulsifying polyol stearates were introduced in the 1930s.
+Self-emulsifying polyol stearates were introduced in the 1930s.
 A good example of one of these compounds was Tegin, developed by the German company Goldschmidt AG in the late 1920s.
 Their addition allowed all the materials to be heated and mixed together until they were ready to be poured into containers, making the process of manufacturing vanishing creams a lot simpler (deNavarre, 1975, p.
 283).
-Creams made with Telgin were also softer than traditional stearate creams but unfortunately they often lost the traditional pearly sheen.
+Creams made with Tegin were also softer than traditional stearate creams but unfortunately they often lost the traditional pearly sheen.

 In addition to keeping powder on the face, vanishing creams were widely advertised as protecting the skin from the elements including ‘chapping winds’ and ‘sooty breezes’.
 The presence of the humectant glycerine was also used to claim that they helped reduce moisture loss from dry skin.

 Pond’s Vanishing Cream is made especially for the outer skin.
 It is greaseless.
 It contains a marvellous substance that prevents loss of skin moisture – actually replaces lost moisture.